 I’ve gotten a few emails and /msgs about this so I really wanted to post a clarification.

 When I put the color survey together, I was mostly interested in making maps and tables of color names; the opening survey was almost an afterthought.
-Elizabeth added a question about chromosomal sex, since it’s closely correlated with colorblindness (she’s one of the rare colorblind women).
+Finn added a question about chromosomal sex, since it’s closely correlated with colorblindness (Finn is one of the rare people with two faulty X chromosomes for color vision).

 Do you have a Y chromosome?